REUL-Lab/eula-aat/README.md

 Run the ember service by navigating to the `/app` directory then running
 * `ember serve`

+A guide to adding heuristics can be found in [DEVGUIDE.md](DEVGUIDE.MD).

 ## Running as a Public Web Service (Linux Only)

 After installing the application and running the `./configure.sh` script for deploy, set your webserver firewall to accept requests on port 80.